excitement-engineer/graphql-iso-date/README.md

 **Input coercion**

 When expected as an input type, both LocalDateTime encoded strings and date-time strings with less than millisecond precision for the time part are accepted.
 Less precise date-time strings are coerced to LocalDateTime by setting any missing units to zero.
 All other input values raise a query error indicating an incorrect type.

+## DateTime

+A date-time at UTC in the ISO-8601 calendar system, such as 2007-12-03T10:15:30.000Z.

+DateTime is a representation of a full date (see LocalDate) with a time at UTC represented to millisecond precision (see Time).

+DateTime represents an exact instant on the time-line to millisecond precision.
+By representing an instant as a date-time at UTC, it allows the local date-time at which the instant occurs to be derived for each time-zone.

+Date is encoded encoded as a concatenation of the string representation of the LocalDate and Time scalars in the format `<LocalDate>T<Time>`, where `T` represents a delimiter separating the date and time part.

+For example, the value "2nd December 2009, 14:10.20.987 at UTC" is encoded as string "2009-12-02T14:10.20.987Z".

 ## Getting started